 Optical phase-locking is a common technique for transferring the frequency and phase characteristics of one laser beam to another.
-It is commonly used in heterodyne metrology, free-space optical communications and spectroscopic applications.
-In this technical note we discuss the implementation of offset phase locking using a digital phasemeter and characterize the stability of phase locking two lasers.
+It is commonly used in heterodyne metrology, free-space optical communications, and spectroscopic applications.
+In this technical note, we discuss the implementation of offset phase locking using a digital phasemeter and characterize the stability of phase locking of two lasers.

 Optical Offset Phase Locking (in a nutshell)